 Pro tip: You're not just selling a game—you're selling the experience.
 Highlight what makes your event special: big-time venues, competitive brackets, local attractions, team-bonding moments, and seamless travel planning.
 When it feels like more than "just another tournament," families are more likely to register—and return.

-And remember housing Companies are marketing experts.
+And remember housing companies are marketing experts.
 Lean on your partner to help in messaging, audience selection, and more.

 Your event website is often the first touchpoint for families and coordinators—and if it's not doing its job, you're leaving registrations (and revenue) on the table.